 One of the best ways to do this – aside from not texting while driving, being distracted or speeding – is to make sure our children, our “precious cargo,” are properly and safely secure in the appropriate car seat or “child restraint system.”

 What confuses nearly every parent at one point or another, however, is what exactly is the right car seat or child restraint system?

 A seemingly “gray” safety area for many is determining when a child is ready to use a booster seat … and when a child is too big or too old and ready to move on without them.

-As a parent and an auto accident attorney who lectures, writes, and blogs about child injury and child safety issues (and who works at a law firm with its own certified car seat safety technician), I’ve encountered this issue many times and here’s what I tell parents and caregivers when they ask for my legal advice:
+As a parent and an auto accident attorney who lectures, writes, and blogs about child injury and child safety issues, I’ve encountered this issue many times and here’s what I tell parents and caregivers when they ask for my legal advice:

 Once children have grown too big (in either height or weight) for their forward-facing car seat, they should move up to a booster and continue using the booster until they’re big enough and old enough to use a properly fitting seat belt all by itself – which is usually once a child has reach 8 years of age or is 4 feet 9 inches or taller.

 My advice is based on both Michigan’s Child Car Seat Law and the recommendations of the Michigan Office of Highway Safety Planning (OHSP) – which are discussed in greater detail below.

 To learn more about Michigan’s Child Car Seat Law, please check out Michigan Auto Law’s blog post, “Police interpretation of Michigan’s existing car seat law.”